verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-prometheus.md

 ### Metrics Trait Service Monitor not discovered

 Metrics Traits use Service Monitors which requires a Service to collect metrics.
-If your OAM workload is created with a Metrics Trait and no Ingress Trait, a Service might not be generated for your workload and will need to be created manually
+If your OAM workload is created with a Metrics Trait and no Ingress Trait, a Service might not be generated for your workload and will need to be created manually.

 This troubleshooting example will be using the `hello-helidon` application:

-Verify a Service Monitor exists for your application workload.
+Verify a Service Monitor exists for your application workload:
 ```
 $ kubectl get servicemonitors -n hello-helidon
 ```